Home » Energy Boosting Breakfasts For Five Different Types of Eaters

 - Porridge you drink from a thermos, is another good one-handed option.
 Add a sprinkling of ground flaxseed and cinnamon. and you’ll be ready to tackle the day when you pull up to work!

 - Banana spread– If you are pressed for time, cut a banana in half lengthwise and spread some almond butter mixed with cocoa powder for a naturally sweet start to your day.

 3. At-your-desk eaters

 Smart girl that you are, you divide your morning routine between home and work.
-Because you never have time to make breakfast at home and you’re trying to eat healthily, foods that you can stash at work is your breakfast style.
+Because you never have time to make breakfast at home and you’re trying to eat healthy, foods you can stash at work are your breakfast style.
 In a desk drawer or your work refrigerator, store ingredients for make-it-quick energy-boosting breakfasts like these.

 - Granola or Chia seed bowl- with almond milk and berries as toppings, this is a breakfast you can make at work in 2 minutes.

 - Plain Greek yogurt topped with 1/2 banana and chopped nuts has a rich taste and up to 2x the protein of regular yogurt.